Taxation of international executives

 an admissible tax for the purposes of Ireland’s Double Taxation Agreements.

-There is a surcharge of 3 percent on individuals who have income from self-employment that exceeds EUR100,000 in a year regardless of age.
+There is a surcharge of 3 percent on individuals who have non-PAYE income that exceeds EUR100,000 in a year regardless of age.

 For the purposes of taxation, how is an individual defined as a resident of Ireland?

 Residence is based solely on physical presence in Ireland.
 Residency is acquired in respect of a tax year where an individual spends either of the following: